venasolutions/bosk/docs/guide.md

 Rather than expose users to a race condition in some operating environments that is not present in others, bosk heavily favours consistency, and employs a convention that can be implemented efficiently in many environments: updates from B are never visible in C's read scope.
-Whatever confusion this might cause, that confusion will be encountered during initial application development, during initial tests, rather than providing surprises when moving to a different environment for production.
+Whatever confusion this might cause, that confusion will be encountered during initial application development, rather than providing surprises when moving to a different environment for production.

 See the `HooksTest` unit test for examples to illustrate the behaviour.